Sneakilli/seed-previewer/README.md

 # seed-previewer
+Depends on code from Anne at https://gitlab.com/mocchapi to run.
+She wrote the code that lets you use any API keys to tweet to any account.
+She makes cool stuff!

 All the code for my twitter bot that posts images of Minecraft seeds

 The python code should run fine anywhere.
+You will need a set of Twitter API key credentials for the tweeting to work.
 I made it on Windows, so it may have issues elsewhere.
 Realistically it can be used to post any images from a folder since that code is fairly generic.
 The real Minecraft stuff is in the AutoHotKey script.

 My AutoHotKey script:
 Deletes the top world